Categories:Herbs, Spices and Seasoning Hints & Tips

 Culinary Ideas for Mint:

-Mint's tangy sweet flavor has a cool aftertaste that makes it delightful in many delicious ways.
+Mint leaves tangy sweet flavor have a cool aftertaste that makes it delightful in many delicious ways.
 A few are:

 Crush mint leaves and fold them in whipped cream for an excellent topping on chocolate desserts.